Follow this Driving Route for a Curated Tour of Outdoor Public Art in South Scottsdale

-#bluewing by Cherie Buck-Hutchison and Curtis Hutchison — As one of this year’s IN FLUX artworks, #bluewing is only temporarily in this location, but you won’t want to miss the gorgeous reflections in this wing-shaped tile mosaic, inspired by birds both natural and mythical.
+#Reliance by Hector Ortega — As one of Cycle 10’s IN FLUX artworks, Reliance is only temporarily in this location, but you won’t want to miss striking abstract sculpture, inspired by the connections we share in everyday life.
 Learn more.

 Driving directions: Continue south on Scottsdale Road to the intersection with Roosevelt Street.
-Meditation on Fragmented Space is located on the northeast corner of Scottsdale Road and Roosevelt Street.
+Fragmented Reflection is located on the northeast corner of Scottsdale Road and Roosevelt Street.
 To view it up close, look for nearby public parking.
 Destination address: 1005 N. Scottsdale Road.

-Meditation on Fragmented Space by Daniel Mariotti — This abstract sculpture is another addition to this year’s IN FLUX Cycle 9, which is schedule to remain on display through spring 2021.
-A cast bronze piece, it features a buried earth patina that will show through over time.
+Fragmented Reflection by Christopher Luper — This abstract sculpture is another addition to IN FLUX Cycle 10, which is scheduled to remain on display through spring 2023 or later.
+The sculpture captures gestural and post-gestural mindsets, a freedom of motion with a machined hand .
 Learn more.

 Driving directions: Continue south on Scottsdale Road, then turn east (left) on McKellips Road.
 Follow McKellips east to the city’s District 1 police station and turn south (right) into the parking lot.
 Destination address: 7601 E. McKellips Road.